About This Listing

 We will be glad to help advise on how to best get around and suggest good local hangouts.
 Divisadero St. is just 2 blocks away with plenty of cafes, restaurants, bars and the Independent for live concerts.
 The famous Haight St. area and Golden Gate Park are just a short walk or bike ride away.
 If you like Jazz music the Filmore area is right around the corner with lots of options including Yoshi's and the Boom Boom Room.
 If you are looking for a larger venue for live music try the The Filmore (6 blocks away) where many famous bands often play.

 Everyone will have their own room with a locking door.
 The kitchen/living room and connected back porch are our common social area.
 A game of darts on the back porch or a BBQ in our backyard are common.
-Our two dogs are 10 yrs old and very mellow except when it is time to go to the park.
+The two dogs old and very mellow except when it is time to go to the park.

 The kitchen is available for you to use any time including cookware, plates, spice rack, etc. You are welcome to keep things in the food pantry and refrigerator.
 Just make it your home.

 There are two toilets and one shower in 3 separate rooms.
 So two toilets are still available when someone is in the shower.
-There is usually not an issue in the morning trying to take a shower since we work from home and most of our guest are not here for a typical 9-5 work schedule.
+There is usually not an issue in the morning trying to take a shower since most of our guest are not here for a typical 9-5 work schedule.

-This room is very small.
-It has a full-size futon that easily converts to a bed/couch with one person.
-The room as a flat screen tv with DirectTV including the NFL package.
+This room is very small with a small closet.
+It has a full-size bed, a desk and a flat screen tv with DirectTV including the NFL package.
 We also have a very fast wi-fi connection and an inkjet printer for the room if needed.

 Make sure you look at the weather for the time you are coming.
 Our weather is not typical compared to the rest of the country.
 You will want a warm jacket most of July but sometimes just a t-shirt in December.